nerabits/Surge-Manual/others/misc-options.md

 > Notice: If you enter an IP address or address range, you are only able to bypass the proxy when you connect to that host using that address, not when you connect to the host by a domain name that resolves to that address.

-### use-default-policy-if-wifi-not-primary
+### use-default-policy-if-wifi-not-primary (macOS only)

-Use the default policy if Wi-Fi isn't the primary interface for SSID Group. (macOS only)
+Use the default policy of a SSID Group if Wi-Fi isn't the primary interface.

 ```
 use-default-policy-if-wifi-not-primary = false
 ```

-### proxy-settings-interface
+### proxy-settings-interface (macOS only)

 Helper proxy interface setting.